 The results are in.
 We recently ran a poll to ask Twitter what is their favourite eCommerce CMS.
-The replies weren’t as obvious as we anticipated and it made for some interesting reading.
+The replies weren’t as obvious as we anticipated, and it made for some interesting reading.

-While Shopify came out on top by a long margin, the discussions that followed proved that people are as divided on this topic as the nation is on Brexit, well almost.
+While Shopify came out on top by a long margin, the discussions that followed proved that people are as divided on this topic as the nation is on Brexit – well, almost.

-What the twitter poll did show us is that the reasons why people prefer one eCommerce site over another is down to many reasons.
+What the Twitter poll did show us is that the reasons why people prefer one eCommerce site over another is down to many reasons.

-Let’s look at the top two on the Poll as an example
+Let’s look at the top two on the poll as an example.

 Shopify came in with 42% of the vote, double that of the runner up Magento.

-The trend since it’s inception back in 2004 shows a healthy continuous growth of both Merchants and Customers year on year.
-Users of Shopify have referred to it’s simplicity to use and operate and how this often outweighs its limited or restricted features.
+The trend since its inception back in 2004 shows a healthy continuous growth of both merchants and customers year on year.
+Users of Shopify have referred to its simplicity to use and operate and how this often outweighs its limited or restricted features.

-It’s favoured by top brands like Ford, Land Rover, Christian Louboutin and many many more.
-It’s also held the #1 Spot on the Internet Retailer 1000 List for 4 years now; while also having 1% of the internet itself powered by Magento.
+It’s favoured by top brands like Ford, Land Rover, Christian Louboutin and many, many more.
+It’s also held the #1 spot on the Internet Retailer 1000 List for four years now, while also having 1% of the internet itself powered by Magento.

 You could compare it to walking instead of driving a short distance.
-Walking is better for you, better for the environment and also your wallet; but driving is quicker and easier and requires less effort.
-A similar mentality comes when business owners decide which platforms to use.What's your Favourite eCommerce CMS?Click To Tweet
+Walking is better for you, the environment and your wallet, but driving is quicker, easier and requires less effort.
+A similar mentality comes when business owners decide which platforms to use.

-Yes both are ultimately achievable options to getting somewhere but sometimes you just want to do it fast with minimal input.
-Following this logic you can see why the Twitter community seems to be swayed in the other direction against what the market research indicates.
+Yes, both are ultimately achievable options to getting somewhere, but sometimes you just want to do it fast with minimal input.
+Following this logic, you can see why the Twitter community seems to be swayed in the other direction against what the market research indicates.
 That’s not to say that users of other platforms aren’t on Twitter, but perhaps there’s a higher percentage compared to the others.

 The discussions seem to reflect that WooCommerce, although coming in as fairly decent in our opinion poll, is more of a middle runner.
 It lacks Shopify’s simplicity and Magento’s perks and functionality.
 It does offer a more balanced approach and allows users more control than Shopify but less than Magento.
-Perhaps it’s destined to forever be trapped between the two or maybe it’ll take them on in it’s own right.
-According to Twitter, the community isn’t entirely hopeful over it’s place.
+Perhaps it’s destined to forever be trapped between the two or maybe it’ll take them on in its own right.
+According to Twitter, the community isn’t entirely hopeful over its place.

-What really got us interested is how different Twitter seems to reflect the statistics.
+What really got us interested is, how different Twitter seems to reflect the statistics.
 We were learning of new platforms and tools we have never heard of from Twitter users who proudly prefer them.
 Perhaps there just is no ‘Better eCommerce CMS’ and it is all just down to personal preference and business needs.

-Shopify and Magento appear to be at both ends of a spectrum.
-This spectrum literally contains hundreds of brands in between, each offering something different than the other.
-Where you choose to settle is down to you but don’t take our word for it or that of twitter, find the one that suits you most.
+Shopify and Magento appear to be at both ends of the spectrum.
+This spectrum literally contains hundreds of brands in between, each offering something different from the other.
+Where you choose to settle is down to you, but don’t take our word for it or that of Twitter.
+Find the one that suits you most.